ThomasTJdev/nim_awsSTS/README.md

 Returns the credentials.

 Since our credentials are stored in a global `{.threadvar.}` this procedure needs to be called for each thread.
 Are you running single-threaded then no worries.

+Setting `autoRenew=true` enables `awsCredsMonitor()`.

 ____